Citrix Hypervisor

 Q: When is the local cache deleted?

-A: A VDI cache file is only deleted when the VDI itself is deleted.
-The cache is reset when a VDI is attached to a VM (for example on VM start).
+• A per-VDI delta disk cache for each VDI.
+For a non-persistent VM, the delta disk cache is reset when a VDI is attached to a VM (for example, on VM start).
+This cache file is only deleted when the VDI itself is deleted.
 If the host is offline when you delete the VDI, the SR synchronization that runs on startup garbage collects the cache file.

 Note:

-The cache file is not deleted from the host when a VM migrates to a different host or is shut down.
+The delta disk cache file is not deleted from the host when a VM migrates to a different host or is shut down.

 IntelliCache